 The Viega PEX Crimp connection must always be carried out with the aid of a Viega PEX Crimp tool.
-There are multiple configurations of Viega PEX Crimp tools that are ideal for tight spaces and awkward locations.
-The compression of the tool also allows for crimp connections to be made in temperatures as low as -30°F.
+There are multiple configurations of Viega PEX Crimp tools perfect for tight spaces and awkward locations.
+The compression of the tool also allows for crimp connections to be made in temperatures as low as $-30^{\circ}$ F.